athanasy-ljw/Seurat_Plugin_for_TBtools/README.md

 # Seurat plugin for TBtools

+## Install TBtools

+First, users should install TBtools.
+You can download TBtools from the following link: https://tbtools.cowtransfer.com/s/ee62fed4375142

 ## Install seurat plugin

 Open TBtools and install the Rserver plugin in the plugin store first.